lohwswilson/cstation/README.md

-# These are the SYC Ops Scripts/Tools for Servers Operations
+# These are the CLI Scripts/Tools for Servers Operations

 To start using these scripts, you need to clone this repository, got to directory cstation and run the `pip install -e .` script.